 Patient will present as → a 62-year-old male who arrives for his follow-up visit for chronic central visual loss.
 He describes a phenomenon of wavy or distorted vision that has deteriorated rather quickly.
 The patient is frustrated because he 'just can't drive anymore” and he “is having difficulty seeing words when he reads.”
 When looking at a specific region of the Amsler grid, he reports a dark “spot” in the center, with bent lines.
-On funduscopic exam, you note areas of retinal depigmentation along with the presence of yellow retinal deposits.
+On the funduscopic exam, you note areas of retinal depigmentation along with the presence of yellow retinal deposits.

 Gradual PAINLESS loss of CENTRAL vision (versus glaucoma which presents with a peripheral → central loss)